Claualvarez/ECCB2020/Searching.md

 ## Searching for homologous protein structures

 There are two approaches to retrieve protein structural data: by annotation; or by similarity.\
-The choice of the strategy will depend on the type of information you have at the beginning of your search as well as on the problem you are trying to solve.
+The choice of strategy will depend on the type of information you have at the beginning of your search as well as on the problem you are trying to solve.

 - By annotation (information-driven search approach):